Skip to main content

 Nationwide Recognition

-366 jurisdictions publicly committed to child safety in family court in 2022 alone
+366 jurisdictions across all 50 states publicly committed to child safety in family court — with mayors, county commissioners, and governors signing official proclamations

 Community members in hot pink gathering outside Wayne County Clerk of Superior Court